Directors and Officers of Distressed Businesses – Beware!

-The last element results from the recent In re Nine West LBO Securities 1 decision, made in the context of a motion to dismiss, applying Pennsylvania law to particularly egregious facts.
-It remains to be seen whether other courts will reach a similar conclusion.
+The last element results from the In re Nine West LBO Securities decision, made in the context of a motion to dismiss, applying Pennsylvania law to particularly egregious facts.
+To date, no other courts have reached a similar conclusion.

-The Duty of Loyalty, on the other hand, prohibits directors and officers from enhancing their own personal interests at the expense of the corporate interests.
-There a number of actions that directors and officers can and should take in order to demonstrate that they are not violating (or even have the appearance of violating) the Duty of Loyalty with respect to any company transaction, such as:
+The Duty of Loyalty, on the other hand, prohibits directors and officers from enhancing their own personal interests at the expense of corporate interests.
+There are a number of actions that directors and officers can and should take to demonstrate that they are not violating (or even have the appearance of violating) the Duty of Loyalty with respect to any company transaction, such as:

 - Disclosing any potential connections or personal gain to all interested parties;

-- Appointing a disinterested, independent committee to recommend a course of action where there are certain directors or officers that may receive personal gain from a certain transaction; and
+- Appointing a disinterested, independent committee to recommend a course of action where there are certain directors or officers who may receive personal gain from a certain transaction; and

-- Seeking and following the opinions of experts, or otherwise having a very good, articulated reason for not following expert advice.
+- Seeking and following the opinions of experts, or otherwise having a clear and articulated reason for not following expert advice.

 Desperate creditors may still seek to obtain a recovery from even the best-intentioned directors and officers of an insolvent company.
-By taking some of these simple precautions, directors and officers can minimize the likelihood of being sued or being found liable for a breach of fiduciary duty.
+By adhering to good corporate governances practices, directors and officers can minimize the likelihood of held liable for a breach of fiduciary duty.